barneyman/pipxe/README.md

 2. it should thern download and execute the `efi/boot/bootaa64.efi
 2. it will then revisit the `tftp` server and execute the `autoexec.ipxe` file

+## Caveats
+- it builds on amd64
+- it runs on amd64

+THE FOLLOWING IS UNCONFIRMED BEHAVIOUR FROM UPSTREAM

 --------------------------